Friday, 24 March 2023

 • Working on our blending and segmenting of 3 phoneme words.

-• Learning more about 2D shapes in our Mathematics sessions and using them to create some Christmas pictures.
+• Learning more about 2D shapes in our Mathematics sessions and talking about the different shapes in a Christmas picture.

-• Wearing our Christmas jumpers for Christmas Jumper day on Friday and talking about Thoko.
+• Wearing our Christmas jumpers for Christmas Jumper day on Thursday and talking about Thoko and enjoying Christmas Dinner together.

 Wishing you a lovely weekend!